royalgraphx/DarwinKVM/README.md

   * ArcoLinuxB Plasma
   * Pure Arch

-* A CPU with Intel VT-x / AMD SVM support is required (`grep -e vmx -e svm /proc/cpuinfo`)
+* A CPU with Intel VT-x or AMD SVM support is required (`grep -e vmx -e svm /proc/cpuinfo`)

 * A CPU with SSE4.1 support is required for >= macOS Sierra

-* A CPU with AVX2 support is required for >= macOS Mojave
+* A CPU with AVX2 support is required for >= macOS Ventura; but you can bypass the limitation with CryptexFixup as of now.

 * Previous experience creating an EFI for your bare metal system and/or reading/understanding the [Dortania OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/)